 Are you moving houses?
 Inherited a bunch of items unexpectedly?
 You’ll be wanting to store some of your surplus items, but first you’ll have to pack them.

 Packing seems easy in the movies; just throw it all into cardboard boxes and wave a magic wand, right?
 Nope.
-There’s a method to the madness of packing, and the following tips will put you in good shape for successful storage.1.
-Get organized
+There’s a method to the madness of packing, and the following tips will put you in good shape for successful storage.

 Organization is key to any successful endeavour.
 Determine what you’re packing, the size of the boxes you need, and any accessories to cut, tape, and label.
 Make a list of everything you’ll be packing away, so you can make sure it’s accounted for later.

 Plastic bags are unwieldy and prone to mildew.
 They also tend to break at the worst possible moments.
-Keep with cardboard boxes for moving.4.
-Bubble wrap
+Keep with cardboard boxes for moving.

 Bubble wrap is your friend.
-Wrap anything breakable in a thick layer of bubble wrap to prevent it from getting damaged during transport, then have a field day popping all the bubbles later.5.
-Recycle old towels
+Wrap anything breakable in a thick layer of bubble wrap to prevent it from getting damaged during transport, then have a field day popping all the bubbles later.

 Old towels (bathroom towels, tea towels, face towels) make great wrapping when you’re moving.
 Instead of discarding old worn out textiles, use them as padding for your valuables.
-Reduce, reuse, recycle.6
+Reduce, reuse, recycle.

 .
 How much space you need

 Figure out how much space you need in your storage unit to store all your belongings.
 Getting this information straightened out beforehand can potentially save you a lot of time and hassle.
 Give us a call, we can help you with that!
-UltraStor @ 289-812-01537.
-Clean up
+UltraStor @ 289-812-0153

 If you’re storing tools, equipment, vehicles, or anything that uses gas as fuel, make sure it’s completely drained before storage.
 This will prevent gross gas puddles from forming on the unit floor, which are safety hazards.

 Clean all your items before moving them into a storage unit.
 This way, they’ll stay in good shape for the duration of their storage.
 Cover mattresses over to prevent mildew, de-ice refrigerators, and give everything a good wipe.
-When you go to retrieve your items, they’ll still be looking spic and span, instead of presenting you with a giant mess to deal with.8.
-Take it apart
+When you go to retrieve your items, they’ll still be looking spic and span, instead of presenting you with a giant mess to deal with.

 Taking apart furniture will greatly assist your storing efforts.
 Remove legs from tables, backs from chairs, and drawers from dressers.
 This will make your furniture much easier to pack away and reduce the likelihood of it scratching anything else during transport.